sunnyAnna/frogger_game/README.md

-# Frogger Game
+# The Key Game

-A spin on the classic Frogger Game.
-Built with Javascript and HTML5 canvas.
+An Arcade Game built with Javascript and HTML5 canvas.

 ### INSTRUCTIONS